Education in social work: Education as a tool in community empowerment

 Washtenaw Interfaith Coalition for Immigrant Rights (WICIR) is an organization co-founded by University of Michigan social work professor, Laura Sanders and numerous other community volunteers.
-WICIR has been instrumental in leading the immigrant rights campaign in Washtenaw County, Michigan.
-This organization developed a volunteer urgent response team in response to a brutal immigration raid in 2008.
+WICIR has contributed to the immigrant rights campaign in Washtenaw County, Michigan.
+This organization developed a volunteer urgent response team in response to an immigration raid in 2008.
 It provides advocacy for families affected by increased immigration enforcement, Know Your Rights education to the immigrant community, ally education, and leads political actions toward local policy changes that affect immigrants and immigration reform.
-Recently WICIR has provided training to empower immigrant community members to speak in public and to policy makers on behalf of policy reforms, advocate for the community and help other immigrant families.
+Recently, WICIR has provided training to empower immigrant community members to speak in public and to policymakers on behalf of policy reforms, advocate for the community, and help other immigrant families.
 Educational materials and workshops are provided in both English and Spanish.
-WICIR's use of creative and empowering educational sessions, provide in both English and Spanish has allowed them to be inclusive and responsive the community's needs.